gertingold/tools4scicomp/manuscript/git.rst

 can then change between branches without any problem::

    $ git checkout -b dev
-   Zu neuem Branch 'dev' gewechselt
+   Switched to a new branch 'dev'
    $ cat hello.py
    print("Hello world!")
    print("Hello world!")